schreiberbrett/cool-relations/first-order-miniKanren/existential-disjunctive-normal-form/README.md

 ```

 The equivalent Racket functions `conjunction` and `disjunction` are associative.
 Their associative equivalents operate on lists and are named `conjunction*` and `disjunction*`.

+# Simple Conjunctions
+A simple conjunction in an EDNF is